-I had an interesting question pop up the other day about whether or not you can take out a life insurance policy on someone you do not even know.
+I had an interesting question pop up the other day about whether or not you can take out a life insurance policy on someone you do not even know (after a series of cheap burial insurance for seniors popups).
 Presumably, this would mean that if they died, you would get a cash payment of some sort…without them ever even knowing you had the policy in the first place (I doubt you would take the time to flag someone down, whom you don’t know personally, and tell them about this great new life insurance policy you have).

 Could you imagine, having free reign to take out life insurance policies?
 You could take one out on movie stars like Meryl Streep and Clint Eastwood.
 You could take one out on the President, or someone in a precarious situation like a football player, a soldier, or a police officer.
 And since they don’t ever have to know, then you could save on all of those awkward conversations…right?